openfaas/docs/docs/index.md

 ## Contributing

-OpenFaaS is written in Golang and is MIT licensed - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.
+OpenFaaS is written in Golang and contributions are welcomed from end-users and the community.
+It could mean providing feedback through testing features, proposing enhancements, or getting involved with the maintenance of almost to 40 projects.

 * View the [contributing page](/community/#contribute)